 - About JCGS

 - JCGS Newsletters

 Useful Links - Admissions

 Qualified graduates of appropriately accredited colleges and universities are eligible to apply for admission to the University of Central Oklahoma's Jackson College of Graduate Studies.
 Overall minimum GPA requirements may vary among programs.
 Applicants must meet the requirements of their individual program.
 (See our Graduate Catalog for more information on individual program requirements).

-Prospective students must submit a completed application form (this may be done by applying online or by downloading and printing the Application Form from our website), pay a non-refundable $50 application fee, submit official transcripts from ALL accredited institutions of higher learning attended at the undergraduate and graduate levels, and any degree(s) earned must be posted on the appropriate transcript(s).
+Prospective students must submit a completed application form (this may be done by applying online, pay a non-refundable $60 application fee, submit official transcripts from ALL accredited institutions of higher learning attended at the undergraduate and graduate levels, and any degree(s) earned must be posted on the appropriate transcript(s).
 Applicants must submit any support documents such as admission test scores, letters of recommendation, etc., which may be a specific program requirement.